timeester3648/MultiEngine-UTL/docs/module_profiler.md

 > [!Note]
 > There are some other non-trivial questions such as "how to automatically detect recursion and avoid double-counting the time spent inside the profiler that is nested under itself in the call graph", but those fall under the "implementation details" umbrella.

-## Microbenchmarking With x86 Intrinsics
+## Micro-benchmarking With x86 Intrinsics

 To enable the use of intrinsics add folowing `#define` before including the `proto_utils` header: